gaurav324/English-Lexicalized-Text-Substituion/README.md

 ====================================

 Akanksha and I did this project as a part of Natural Language Processing course.
+English Lexicalized substiution task (http://nlp.cs.swarthmore.edu/semeval/tasks/task10/summary.shtml) was introduced in SEMEVAL-2007.
+After that many people have worked on this interesting problem.

+We approached this task by exploring distributional semantics of the sentences.
+Our results are very impresssive.
+We have been able to achieve state-of-the-art numbers for one of the evaluation metric.

+Refer to the pdf for details.

 ## How to test.
 You need DISSECT TOOlkit installed to test this.